 1 in 122,176

 1 in 165

 This national lottery stirs up a lot of excitement twice each week, as its draws take place at 9 pm SAST on Tuesdays and Thursdays in Sandton, Johannesburg, South Africa.
 The Powerball Plus draw occurs immediately after, and the results for both are made available the next morning.

 Biggest South Africa Powerball Jackpots

 In the relatively short time that the game has been around, South Africa Powerball has offered some great jackpots.
-Since jackpots comprise 42% of the entire prize pool, unlike the 18% offered by South Africa Lotto, it comes as no surprise that this game is as popular as it is.
+Since jackpots comprise 42% of the entire prize pool, unlike the 18% offered by South Africa Lotto, it comes as no surprise that this game is as popular as it is and that its winners are some of South Africa's biggest winners ever.
 Furthermore, 90% of all of the jackpots have been won by individual players who got to enjoy the windfalls all to themselves.

-Here are the three biggest ones in South Africa Powerball’s history:
+Here are the three largest windfalls in the game's history:

 All South Africa Powerball prizes—all the way from the top to the bottom tiers—are paid out in cash as a lump sum.
 There is no annual payment option with this lottery.